 Meet The band

-Currently Conducting the band, Campbell Longworth is a local middle school music teacher.
+Currently conducting the band, Campbell Longworth is a local middle school music teacher.
 His main instrument is trumpet, and has played since middle school.
-Campbell has performed in in many local music, theater, and opera productions.
-He also plays viola in a local orchestra and sings in a local choir.
+Campbell has performed in many local music, theater, and opera productions.
+He also plays viola and cello in a local orchestra and sings in a local choir.
 Born in Petersburg Alaska, Campbell moved to Fairbanks for University where he earned Music Education degree.
 He has been with the band since 2015.

 Board President, Miriam BraunPiccolo and Flute player, Miriam Braun leads the band's governing board.
 She has played with the band for over 10 years and absolutely loves playing and sharing music with people.
 At home She loves her two cats Kisa, and Thor, and is active in her local synagogue and other community groups.